alpacahq/alpaca-docs/content/reference/accounts/index.md

 `mime_type` string

-​To add an additional document after submission, please use the `Document` model below to replace any `DocumentUpload`

 ​2. `Documents`

+To add an additional document after submission, please use the `Document` model below to replace any `DocumentUpload`

 `document_type` enum.DocumentType